-This donut chart displays "Here’s how total debt is distributed."ver 56% of total debt is held by individuals in the 651–750 credit score range.
+This donut chart displays the distribution of cumulative total debt across the specified credit score ranges, which revealed some key findings.
+First, over 56% of total debt is held by individuals in the 651–750 credit score range.
 This group is often considered reliable by lenders, explaining their access to higher credit limits.
-Second, The 300–500 credit score range holds less than 1% of the total debt.
+Second, the 300–500 credit score range holds less than 1% of the total debt.
 This is likely due to limited credit access rather than better financial health.